DominikaPoniedzialek/Lunchtime/README.md

 # Lunchtime
-Smart app created to optimize your lunchbreaks!
+Smart app created to optimize your lunch breaks!